Cover 3-uniform hypergraphs by vertex-disjoint tight paths: Introduction

 We conjecture that $n/3$ is indeed the threshold for this property.

 \begin{conjecture} The minimum codegree assumption in Theorem~\ref{thm:main} can be weakened to $n/3$. \end{conjecture}

 Our problem also relates to a new type of problems, namely, `the deficiency problem', introduced very recently by Nenadov, Sudakov and Wagner~\cite{NSW_deficiency}.
-Tailoring it to our problem, it asks that for a given 3-graph $H$, what is the smallest integer $t$ such that $H*K_t^{(3)}$ contains a tight Hamilton cycle?
+Note that for Hamiltonicity, this problem has been studied previously in e.g.~\cite{Noorvash, BaOSu}.
+Tailoring it to our problem, it asks for a given 3-graph $H$, what is the smallest integer $t$ such that $H*K_t^{(3)}$ contains a tight Hamilton cycle?
 Here $H*K_t^{(3)}$ is a 3-graph obtained from adding $t$ vertices and all triples touching it to $H$.
 The authors of~\cite{NSW_deficiency} solved the problem completely for Hamiltonicity in (2-)graphs with a given number of edges and asked for analogous results in 3-graphs.
-Theorem~\ref{thm:main} says that if $H$ satisfies that $\delta_{2}(H)\ge n/3+o(n)$, then $t=2$.
+Theorem~\ref{thm:main} says that if $H$ satisfies that $\delta_{2}(H)\ge n/3+\e n$ for $\e >0$ and $n$ large, then $t\le 2$.
+Note that the minimum-degree version of the deficiency problem for Hamiltonicity is not interesting as seen by the unbalanced complete bipartite graphs -- one needs as many vertices as to raise the minimum-degree of the resulting graph $G*K_t$ to be half of its vertices.
+Thus, Theorem~\ref{thm:main} exhibits a different behavior for $k$-graphs, $k\ge 3$.

 \begin{problem} Let $H$ be a 3-graph with $\delta_2(H)\ge \alpha n$.
 Determine the smallest $t=t(n, \alpha)$ such that $H*K_t^{(3)}$ contains a tight Hamilton cycle. \end{problem}